-Flame retardants have been detected in air, dust, soil, water, food, and wildlife.
-People are exposed mainly from breathing contaminated dust and through diet (4).
+Flame retardants are detected in air, dust, soil, water, food and wildlife.
+We are exposed mainly by breathing contaminated dust and from our diet (3).

-Several flame retardants are classified as persistent organic pollutants by the UN (5, 6) (in other words they can last for a very long time in the environment).
-Many flame retardants are bioaccumulative (accumulate inside cells), and are toxic to wildlife and humans.
-They are regularly identified in human body fluids such as blood, urine and breast milk, and in placental tissue (7, 8).
-High concentrations can be found in some oily fish and meat (9).
-In general, levels are higher in children than adults, probably from exposure via breastfeeding and dust (10).
+Many flame retardants are classified as persistent organic pollutants by the UN (4, 5), meaning they can persist in the environment.
+Some are now banned (6).
+Many flame retardants accumulate inside living cells, and can be toxic to wildlife and humans.
+They are regularly identified in human body fluids (e.g. blood, breast milk) and tissue (e.g. placenta) (7, 8).
+High levels can be found in some oily fish and meat (9).
+In general, levels are higher in children than adults, due to breastfeeding and dust exposure (10).

 Flame retardants: are there potential links to breast cancer?

-Some flame retardants are carcinogenic (11, 12) (cause cancer) and some act as endocrine disrupting chemicals (13, 14), interfering with our hormone system, including the hormone oestrogen (15).
-Certain flame retardants can trigger similar actions to those initiated by oestrogen and so may increase breast cancer risk (16).
-Oestrogen is linked to increased breast cancer risk mainly because it encourages a high rate of cell division, which increases the possibility of mutations, including those that lead to breast cancer.
+Some flame retardants are carcinogenic (11, 12) (cause cancer) and some act as endocrine disrupting chemicals (13, 14), interfering with hormones, including oestrogen.
+This means EDCs may trigger actions similar to those initiated by oestrogen, and so may increase breast cancer risk (15).
+Oestrogen increases risk as it encourages a high rate of (breast) cell division, increasing the possibility of mutations, including those that may lead to breast cancer (16).